hp-plus5/mapp/README.md

 Map
 Table of CSV data

+## Product

 **Featuring for MVP:**
 - Custom name and notes field
 - Whatever the third+ columns are in their CSV, we take it as a type and allow them to filter results by those column values.
-They become types/filters
+They become types/filters.
+(I've done this before in my professional work for CRE Planning and Development, so it's a bit back-burner while I explore newer-to-me topics.)
 - Search based on words; a fuzzy search

-Things to know about the many confusing APIs offered by Mapbox:
-Raster in Mapbox API-speak is images/satellite view Vector is what we want
-We don’t want something static; we want users to be able to click on points and edit their data/refresh specific markers I think we'll need to ask them in a geoJSON format
-If we want more customized icons, we can look to the [Maki icon editor](https://labs.mapbox.com/maki-icons/editor/).

 **Stretch Goal Ideas:**
 - User can create a new point in the map GUI, edits its properties, add that point automatically to the table, and later export their new point to a CSV file.